Evan Murray-Macgregor: Abolition of apprenticeships

 In late May the British Parliament passed their Bill; this made early termination effective from 1 August unless the assemblies were to bring forward emancipation earlier still.
 When the Act arrived at Barbados, many on the island were deeply unhappy with the move (and felt that Macgregor had deceived them), seeing it as an imposition on the part of the British government.
-Macgregor could have quietly faced up to this criticism and done nothing, but instead he tried to convince the planters to bring forward the commencement of their own Bills.
+Macgregor tried to convince the planters to bring forward the commencement of their own Bills.
 They refused, arguing that to do so would signal to the British that the islanders could be coerced into supporting anything coming out of the Colonial Office: they could "be brought into a dog-like fidelity ... the more they were kicked and spurned".
 They therefore voted down a move to bring the date for early termination before August.

 On 2 July, Murray-Macgregor proclaimed emancipation for apprentices in Barbados effective from 1 August.
 Saint Lucia's legislature still had not passed an Act to the same effect and so he arrived on the island on 13 July 1838 with a 100 infantrymen and convinced the planters to pass the Bill three days later.
-On 19 July, he was appointed a Knight Companion of the Order of the Bath (KCB).
+On 19 July, he was appointed a Knight Commander of the Order of the Bath (KCB).
 The historian Hilary Beckles states that the end of the apprenticeship system occurred peacefully, although there were reports of rioting in Saint Andrew in July, some freed labourers refusing to work in August, cane fires being started in late 1839 and early 1840, and strikes in 1840, all of which prompted the legislature to pass laws appointing special constables to assist the police forces in 1840.